txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 	- less sensitive than 2PL and serial execution for slow transactions
 # consistency - consensus
 - **consensus: getting all of the nodes to agree on something
-- most DBs provide **eventually consistency** - if stop writing to database and wait **unspecified** length of time, eventually all reads return same value (consistency) or convergence
+- most DBs provide **eventual consistency** - if stop writing to database and wait **unspecified** length of time, eventually all reads return same value (consistency) or convergence

 ### linearizability = serializability with causality (real-time order)?
 - make a DB appear as if there were only one copy of data, and all operations are atomic